paritytech/substrate-contracts-node/README.md

       with which you synchronized.
 The hash appears two times in this readme.
 - [ ] Create a PR with the changes, have it reviewed and merged.
-- [ ] Replace `XX` in this command with your incremeted version number and execute it:
+- [ ] Replace `XX` in this command with your incremented version number and execute it:
       `git checkout main && git pull && git tag v0.XX.0 && git push origin v0.XX.0`.
       This will push a new tag with the version number to this repository.
 - [ ] We have set this repository up in a way that tags à la `vX.X.X` trigger